 Just one more thing…

-This episode is slightly different from the typical Columbo template.
-While we see the usual lead-up to the murder, we’re not shown what exactly Kepple hides away at the start of the move.
+Double Exposure differs slightly from the typical Columbo template.
+While we see the usual lead-up to the murder, we’re not shown what Kepple stashes away.

-When Columbo sets up his subliminal sting, Kepple rushes back to his office, revealing the hidden piece of the puzzle: a calibration converter.
+After Columbo sets up his subliminal sting Kepple rushes back to his office to retrieve the hidden piece of the puzzle: a calibration converter.

 This lets him shoot Norris with his own gun (which is kept on display in the office the whole time), yet the police can’t identify it as the murder weapon.

-This isn’t the first episode in which the killer is open both about the cat-and-mouse game and Columbo’s deceptive intelligence (see the pilot episode, Prescription: Murder).
+This isn’t the first episode in which the killer is open both about the cat-and-mouse game and Columbo’s deceptive intelligence.
+See also the pilot episode, Prescription: Murder.